yuvalmGS/gigaspaces-wiki-jekyll/product_overview/product-architecture.markdown

 1. [FIFO]({%latestjavaurl%}/fifo-support.html) ordering.
 1. [Transaction Management]({%latestjavaurl%}/transaction-management.html).

 The core APIs used for messaging are the OpenSpaces [Notify]({%latestjavaurl%}/notify-container.html) and [Polling]({%latestjavaurl%}/polling-container.html) Containers.
-In addition, there is a [JMS 1.1 implementation]({%latestjavaurl%}/jms-api-support.html) available to be used with existing applications.
+In addition, a [JMS 1.1 implementation]({%latestjavaurl%}/jms-api-support.html) API is available to be used with existing JMS based applications.
 More information can be found in the [Messaging and Events]({%latestjavaurl%}/messaging-support.html) section.

 ## Processing Services